tkoz0/sequent-proof-interface-name/README.md

 Sequent Proof Interface Name (SPIN) is a React+TypeScript web app for creating proofs with propositional logic using the Fitch Sequent System (FSS).

+The file `CODE_NOTES.md` contains documentation about the program structure and design choices in the code that should be helpful for programmers interested in contributing to SPIN or using parts of its code elsewhere.

 ## Features

 - Create and order a list of propositional logic sequents